 Sit your partner down and have a conversation with them about the infidelity.
 If you have not confronted them yet, provide the evidence you have collected and let them know that you are now aware of the situation.
 Tell them that this is not acceptable and that you will not tolerate this behavior from them.
 You are worth more than being treated like this and the relationship is nothing without trust.
 It’s not recommended but if you choose to, let them know the new rules that need to be followed should the relationship continue.

 - Consider Your Next Move

 As stated above, some people choose to continue their relationships rather than ending it after they discover the infidelity.
 You should know that this does work for some people.
-Some people, particularly those who are so invested in the relationship that they can do the work necessary to bring the relationship back to where it is supposed to be.
+Some people are so invested in the relationship that they can do the work necessary to bring the relationship back to where it is supposed to be.
 However, this doesn’t work for everyone.
 Ask yourself some important questions before you continue the relationship.
 Do you love your partner enough to overlook their cheating?
 Are you invested in the relationship enough to go to counseling and work on the relationship?
 Do you see a long future with this person?
 Do you think that the person you are with is willing to put in the work?
 If not, end the relationship right now.
 There is no use working on something that you don’t see as repairable.

 - Grieve and Move on

 The worst thing that you can do after being cheated on is to immediately jump into a relationship with the mindset that you are prone to choose partners who will be unfaithful.
 This can cause a variety of unhealthy behaviors and may also contribute to poor relationships.
 Before you date anyone else, take time out to allow yourself to grieve and get over the relationship.
 Once you have healed from the infidelity and you can walk into a new relationship with an open heart and trust, then you may begin seeing other people.